 Selling outside the online world is totally different than just selling through your website.
 As soon as you want to sell in brick and mortar retail chains, then sales representatives are the way to go.

-Don’t even consider trying to build an in-house sales team, unless one of your founders happens to be a sales person with a lot of experience.If you read only one article about product development make it this one: Ultimate Guide – How to Develop a New Electronic Hardware Product in 2020.
+Don’t even consider trying to build an in-house sales team, unless one of your founders happens to be a sales person with a lot of experience.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like: